Proximyst/nonomura/README.md

 destination they get connected to.
 An example `routes.json` is attached in this
 repository: [`routes.json`](./routes.json).

-If this is connected to a Waterfall server, it requires [this patch](https://proletariat-dictatorship.is-serious.business/64bbFWT.patch) to be applied to the Waterfall server.
-The option for supporting this proxy is enabled through the configuration.
+If this is connected to a BungeeCord/Waterfall server, it requires to enable the `proxy-protocol` option in the listener configuration.
+This might also require to disable connection throttling by setting it to 0.

 ## TODO

 The following is the current TODO list:

-  * [✔️ - 2020-01-12] *Make routes modifyable at runtime (RPC?/REST?).*
+  * [✔️- 2020-01-12] *Make routes modifyable at runtime (RPC?/REST?).*
-  * [✔️ - 2020-01-12] *Add support for a fallback server.*
+  * [✔️- 2020-01-12] *Add support for a fallback server.*
+  * [✔️- 2020-01-13] *Add support for HAProxy's PROXY protocol to avoid patching the Waterfall server.*

 ## Licence